gtfierro/localization/occupancy/router/README.md

 ### Hashes

-`macip`: hash of key: mac address, value: ip address
+`macip`: hash of key: mac address, value: ip address.
+Items are never deleted from this hash

-`ipmac`: hash of key: ip address, value: mac address
+`ipmac`: hash of key: ip address, value: mac address.
+Items are never deleted from this hash

 `<mac_address>`: hash of key: mac address, value: json string with keys of ['x','y','ip'].
+At each timestep, the hash from mac address to json-string only exists if we received data (packets) from that mac address.
+If a previously seen mac address does not have any data for a given timestep, we remove the hash for that address.